learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Student Acknowledgement (StudentAcknowledgementModule)
 ------------------------------------------------------

-Include this module if you would like students to submit a somewhat scary-looking form where they simply check a box to say that they agree to follow by the policies in the QSD box.
+Include this module if you would like students to submit a somewhat scary-looking form where they agree to some conditions (e.g. a code of conduct) during student registration.

 Extra Registration Info (CustomFormModule)